AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 10. Modular Component Structure 🧩

-- The website is built with a component-based architecture, allowing easy maintenance and scalability.
+- The website is built with a component-based architecture, allowing easy maintenance, scalability, and and clean code for future updates.

 ## 🛠️ Installation